-Assessment
+Assessment:

-Final grade for this course will be based upon class attendance and the evaluation of drawing assignments.
 Assessment of each assignment will be based upon a rubric for each problem.
 The overall evaluation is assessed by regular group critiques, which use a common Critique Guide.
-Attendance is 20% of the final grade and the average of the drawing assignments is 80% of the grade.
+Attendance is 20% of the final grade and the average of the assignments is 80% of the grade.